grapestone5321/robond-deep_learning/writeup.md

 - Add a 1x1 Convolution layer using the conv2d_batchnorm() function.
 1x1 Convolutions require a kernel and stride of 1.
 - Add decoder blocks for the decoder layers.

+The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer, in contrast to a flat fully connected layer that would be used for basic classification of images.
+This difference has the effect of preserving spacial information from the image.

 ![deep_learning|FCN](https://cldup.com/yJucQW56cm.png)

 I apply three layers for encoder/decoder model with  32->64->128 filters for encoder, and 128->64->32 filters for the decoder.
-This model is found to be optimal to obtain the target score.
+This model is found to be proper to obtain the target score.

 ```
 def fcn_model(inputs, num_classes):